serverless/blog/posts/2019-02-20-framework-release-v138-websockets.md

 ```

-The object notation will be useful when you want to add more configuration to your websocket events, for example when we add support for authorizers in an upcoming release.
+The object notation will be useful when you want to add more configuration to your WebSocket events.
+For example, when we add support for authorizers in an upcoming release.

-Once you deploy this service, you'll see the endpoint of your websocket backend in your terminal.
-Using this endpoint, you can connect to your websocket backend using any websocket client.
+Once you deploy this service, you'll see the endpoint of your WebSocket backend in your terminal.
+Using this endpoint, you can connect to your WebSocket backend using any WebSocket client.

-You could also have another function with `http` event, so your service would expose to endpoints, one for websockets, the other for http.
+You could also have another function with `http` event, so your service would expose to endpoints: one for websockets, the other for http.

 ##### Specifying Route Selection Expression

 By default, the route selection expression is set to `$request.body.action`.
-This property tells API Gateway how to parse the data coming into your websocket endpoint.
-So with this default behavior, and using the service above, you can invoke the `echo` function by using the following JSON object as your websocket event body:
+This property tells API Gateway how to parse the data coming into your WebSocket endpoint.

+So with this default behavior and using the service above, you can invoke the `echo` function by using the following JSON object as your websocket event body:

 ```json
 {